 The partners must place plaques or billboards at each location of the physical investment as soon as the project physical investment or the purchase of equipment starts or equipment is installed.
 It should remain and be maintained at least for five years after the final payment to the project is done.

 The plaques and billboards are to be made of durable material that enables long-lasting display and are of the significant size.
+It is recommended to be not smaller than A3 size.

 The plaques and billboards should contain:

 Mandatory: